How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 Returns represent negative cash flow that compounds seasonal vulnerability.
 For fashion retailers, strong December sales may result in refunds flowing out in January, creating negative cash flow precisely when inventory needs for the next season are highest.

 According to National Retail Federation research, retailers estimated that 15.8% of their annual sales will be returned in 2025, totaling nearly $850 billion.
 Each return creates costs beyond the refund itself when factoring in reverse logistics, processing, and handling.
+You need to plan for returns as actual cash outflows, not just reduced revenue.
+These four practices help absorb the return impact without crisis mode:

 The discipline part is setting aside cash during December when sales feel strong, knowing that a portion will flow back out as refunds in January.
 That reserved capital prevents the cash crunch that happens when returns and new inventory orders collide.